Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/NPCs/The Library/The Archetypes/The Sage.md

 # Profile

-> [!recite|clean no-t]
+> [!boxed|no-t]
 > A short man with long grey hair and a longer, greyer beard.
 He wears simple robes and seems frail, holding himself up with an ornate wooden staff, but moves with a controlled dexterity.
 His expression is stern but his eyes betray an amusement.
 >^IntroText

 ### Description